Eligibility & payment rates

 Pension Loans Scheme payment rates

-You can nominate to receive a top-up amount of payment each fortnight under the scheme, up to the maximum payment amount allowed of the qualifying payment you receive.
+You can nominate to get a top up amount of payment, each fortnight under the scheme.
+The amount is up to the maximum payment amount allowed of the qualifying payment you receive.

 The loan payments you receive are not subject to income tax.